-Wodonga Senior Secondary College is committed to providing support and flexibility for students of the FFFC and opportunities for all students via: • State of the art Visual Arts, Technology, Performing Arts facilities.
+Wodonga Senior Secondary College is committed to providing support and flexibility for students of the FFFC and opportunities for all students via:

-- High Achieving Year 12 students. - Programs of Excellence. - One of the broadest range of subject offerings available. - An extensive student support Pathways program offering guidance and careers counselling. - Outstanding ICT and Technology programs. - Partnerships with a wide range of community organisations. - Hospitality Training restaurant Peppers. - Senior Student Learning Centre and Library Complex.
+- State of the art Visual Arts, Technology, Performing Arts facilities. - High Achieving Year 12 students. - Programs of Excellence. - One of the broadest range of subject offerings available. - A history of sporting excellence including many state champions. - An extensive student support Pathways program offering guidance and careers counselling. - Outstanding ICT and Technology programs. - Partnerships with a wide range of community organisations. - Hospitality Training restaurant Peppers. - Senior Student Learning Centre and Library Complex.